abpai/threaded/docs/ARCHITECTURE.md

 # Threaded Architecture

-Threaded is a contextual AI reader built as a full-stack application with three main components: a React SPA (UI), a Cloudflare Worker backend, and a Bun-based CLI tool.
+Threaded is a contextual AI reader built as a full-stack application with three main components: a React SPA (UI), a Cloudflare Worker backend, and a Node.js-based CLI tool.

 ## Overview